Wise Cash Withdrawal: Costs and Limits

 Another tip is to check how much you can still withdraw for free, as after exceeding the limit you will pay an extra fee.
 For that:

 - Access the Account tab in the Wise app;

 - You will also be able to check when no-fee withdrawals will become available to you again.

 For the time being, you can’t check your balance at ATMs, but you can do this on the app.
 Just enter the Wise app, where all information is accessible.
 Note that this is only possible through the app, not the website.

-Wise is a great platform for those who are tired paying lefty fees on traditional banks and other payment transfer platforms.
-If you’re a frequent traveler and an make international transfers, you can try Wise.
+Wise is a great platform for those who are tired of paying lefty fees on traditional banks and other payment transfer platforms.
+If you’re a frequent traveler and make international transfers, you can try Wise.
 If you need more insights, read our Wise Review.